Expert medical and surgical care in Thailand

 Is Aneurysm Repair Safe in Thailand?

-Yes — at the right hospital.
+Yes, at the right hospital.
 Our partner vascular centres are JCI-accredited with experienced vascular surgical teams, hybrid operating theatres, and in-house ICU.
-Operative mortality for elective AAA repair is below 3% for open and under 1% for EVAR — consistent with published international benchmarks.
+Elective AAA repair has strong outcomes at experienced vascular centres, with EVAR generally a less invasive, lower-risk route than open repair.

 EVAR offers faster recovery and shorter hospital stay but requires suitable anatomy and lifelong imaging surveillance.
 Open repair is more durable and avoids ongoing imaging but involves a larger operation and longer recovery.
 Younger patients may prefer the durability of open repair.
 Older or less fit patients benefit from the lower physiological impact of EVAR.